kenatiod/MUT/Understanding Machine Understanding.md

 Ultimately, the impact of AI on social interactions and relationships will depend on how we as a society choose to integrate these technologies into our lives.
 By proactively shaping the development of socially-aware AI in a way that augments rather than replaces human connection, we can harness its potential to enrich and support our social well-being.
 But doing so will require ongoing vigilance, critical reflection, and a commitment to keeping human values at the center of the human-AI social equation.

+### References

 Adiwardana, D., Luong, M. T., So, D. R., Hall, J., Fiedel, N., Thoppilan, R., ... & Le, Q. V. (2020).

 Towards a human-like open-domain chatbot. arXiv preprint arXiv:2001.09977.Bostrom, N., Dafoe, A., & Flynn, C. (2020).

 Public policy and superintelligent AI: A vector field approach.
 In Ethics of Artificial Intelligence (pp. 392-416).
 Oxford University Press.

 Krägeloh, C. U., Bharatharaj, J., Kutty, S. K. S., Nirmala, P. R., & Huang, L. (2018).
 Questionnaires to measure acceptability of social robots: A critical review.
+Robotics, 7(4), 88.

-Robotics, 7(4), 88.Lim, S. L., Pinheiro, M., & Rostamzadeh, N. (2019).
+Lim, S. L., Pinheiro, M., & Rostamzadeh, N. (2019).
 Emotionally and socially aware human-robot interactions.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (pp. 1-9).

 Turkle, S. (2017).
 Alone together: Why we expect more from technology and less from each other.
 Hachette UK

 ### H.6  Governance, Policy, and Regulation